 Grandview - Letts is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Grandview - Letts are slightly less educated than the national average of 21.84% for the average city or town: 13.27% of adults in Grandview - Letts have a bachelor's degree or advanced degree
+The percentage of adults in Grandview - Letts with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.27% of adults in Grandview - Letts have a bachelor's degree or advanced degree.

 The per capita income in Grandview - Letts in 2022 was $33,342, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $133,368 for a family of four.
 However, Grandview - Letts contains both very wealthy and poor people as well.